AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-34/acsd-52689-images-cannot-be-uploaded-to-amazon-s3-storage-using-rest-api.md

     ]
     ```

-1. Wait for the bulk operation to be processed
+1. Wait for the bulk operation to be processed.

 <u>Expected results</u>